Feuerlabs/exometer_core/doc/exometer_report.md

 + `Interval`<br />Specifies the interval, in milliseconds, that the subscribed-to value will be reported at, or an atom, referring to a named interval configured in the reporter.

++ `Extra`<br />Specifies the extra data, which can be anything the reporter can understand.

 + `State`<br />Contains the state returned by the last called plugin function.